oxylabs/web-unblocker/README.md

 - `--insecure` or the equivalent `-k` is required for Web Unblocker to work
 - `--proxy-user` or `-U` is used for the proxy user and password.
 If you don't have one, sign up for a [free trial](https://oxylabs.io/products/web-unblocker).

+If you are observing low success rates or retrieve empty content, please try adding additional `"x-oxylabs-render: html"` header with your request.

 You can find the equivalent python code in [getting_started.py](src/gettting_started.py):

 ```python